Do you ever feel as though your skin reacts to everything?

 - Ensure they are hypoallergenic: This terminology usually implies that common sensitizers have not been added to the formula

 - Ensure they are Fragrance-free: This is really important because synthetic perfumes are the #1 cause of allergic skin reactions.
-All of the Naked Chemist Products do not use artificial perfume
+None of our products use artificial perfume, and many of them are specifically designed for calming inflammation in the skin, such as SOS soothing complex.

 - Sulfate-free: Harsh and irritating detergents like Sodium Laureth Sulfate, Sodium Lauryl Sulfate and Ammonium Lauryl Sulfate should be avoided at all costs.